-Segmentation is the division of your contact list into sub-groups based on relevant types of shared characteristics, such as geographic location, interests, buying behaviours, and so on.
+Email segmentation is the division of your contact list into sub-groups based on relevant types of shared characteristics, such as geographic location, interests, buying behaviours, and so on.
 Mailchimp’s latest user data shows segmented campaigns generate a 14.37% better open rate and 64.78% more clicks than non-segmented campaigns.
 It is, therefore, an essential part of maximising the return on any email campaign so having a robust strategy in place is essential.
-So, how do you create that strategy?
+But, how do you create that strategy?

 First, decide which type of segmentation you’re going to use.
 There are four types: